• Skip to primary navigation

 For a quick weekend getaway in Colorado, put Idaho Springs on your list.
 This historic mountain town gives you quick access to some of the most scenic easy hikes near Denver and has a lot of fun activities to enjoy.

 During the late spring and early summer, you can raft Clear Creek – a fun-filled day that’s perfect for anyone looking to make a splash.
-Enjoy beginner climbing in Clear Creek Canyon after you’ve gone rafting and see the canyon from the top to bottom.
+Enjoy beginner climbing in Clear Creek Canyon after you’ve gone rafting and see the canyon from top to bottom.

 Where to Stay in Idaho Springs: